 Where does manicotti come from

 In Italy, the word manicotti translates as “little sleeve” and is very similar to cannelloni.
-A traditional recipe uses crepes instead of pasta tubes.
+Authentic Italian manicotti uses crepes instead of pasta tubes.
 It feels natural to cook Italian since I am nearly full-blooded.
 All my grandparents were of Italian descent and three out of four were serious cooks.
 My dad s grandparents owned an Italian restaurant in Dayton, Ohio in the 1950 and 60 s.
 My grandpas Italian cooking was outstanding.
 His lasagna was thick and filling and had a spicy pepperoni topping.
 My grandmother on my mother s side cooks brilliantly superior northern Italian meals.

 This recipe is an altered version of Giada De Laurentiis’ beef and cheese manicotti recipe